lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * CRED_I - CBOR item containing the credential of the Initiator, see {{auth-cred}}
     * EAD_3 - protected external authorization data, see {{AD}}

 * If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then Signature_or_MAC_3 is MAC_3.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input to the Sig_structure:
+If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input:

-   * context = "Signature1"

-   * body_protected =  << ID_CRED_I >>
+   * protected =  << ID_CRED_I >>

-   * sign_protected is omitted

    * external_aad = << TH_3, CRED_I, ?
 EAD_3 >>

    * payload = MAC_3

-* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_3, the nonce N = IV_3, the plaintext P, and the following parameters as input to the Enc_structure generating the associated data:
+* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3, the plaintext P, and the following parameters as input (see {{COSE}}):

-   * context = "Encrypt0"
    * protected = h''
    * external_aad = TH_3

    where

-   * K_3 = EDHOC-KDF( PRK_3e2m, TH_3, "K_3", h'', length )
+   * K_3 = EDHOC-KDF( PRK_3e2m, TH_3, "K_3", h'', key_length )
+      * key_length - length of the encryption key of the EDHOC AEAD algorithm
-   * IV_3 = EDHOC-KDF( PRK_3e2m, TH_3, "IV_3", h'', length )
+   * IV_3 = EDHOC-KDF( PRK_3e2m, TH_3, "IV_3", h'', iv_length )
+      * iv_length - length of the intialization vector of the EDHOC AEAD algorithm
    * P = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
 EAD_3 )

-      * If ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded as a bstr or int.
+      * If ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded accordingly as bstr or int.

    CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.